SenseNet/sncom-resources/_docs/tutorials/using-actions-with-aurelia.md

     }
 }
 ```
-The method will called when clicking in the delete button.
-It will ask for confirmation, execute the delete action and trigger a reload.
+The method will be called by clicking the delete button.
+It will ask for confirmation, execute delete action and trigger a reload.

-## Calling custom OData action
+## Execute a custom OData action

-As sensenet is a highly customizable development platform, you can [create your own](/docs/tutorials/how-to-create-a-custom-odata-action/) custom OData actions.
+Since sensenet is a highly customizable development platform, you can [create](/docs/tutorials/how-to-create-a-custom-odata-action/) custom OData actions.

-An action usually have a name, a method type (GET or POST if it modifies data), a content in the repository as context, specified *parameters* and a specified *response type*.
+Usually an action has a name, a method type (GET or POST if it modifies data), a content in the repository as context, specified *parameters* and a specified *response type*.

 There is an API endpoint for calling custom actions in the [core](https://www.npmjs.com/package/@sensenet/client-core) client package called [executeAction](/api/@sensenet/client-core/classes/repository.html#executeaction)

-If you are using Typescript you can call your actions using the generic parameters: ``TBodyType`` is the type definition for the data you should post and ``TReturns`` will be the response model.
+If you are using Typescript you can call your actions using generic parameters: ``TBodyType`` is the type definition for the data you should post and ``TReturns`` will be the response model.

 You can also create a wrapper method for your actions - that can be responsible for parameter parsing, content type tightening or just simplify your public API.
-The following example shows how you can wrap your custom action called "MyAction" that is accessible on User contents and will return a collection of users.
+The following example shows how you can wrap your custom action called "MyAction" that is accessible on User contents and returns a collection of users.

 ```ts
 interface MyActionBody {